dojo/docs/dojo/_base/lang.rst

 The side-effect of this is a documentation nightmare.
 Now *every* widget appears to have a region variable, when in fact it is just there for the benefit of BorderContainer.
-As a side note, this has been addressed in the API Viewer and other documentation as "extension" properties, methods and events and can easily identified and filter out.
+As a side note, this has been addressed in the API Viewer and other documentation as "extension" properties, methods and events and can be easily identified and filtered out.

 extend() vs. mixin()
 ~~~~~~~~~~~~~~~~~~~~